Who will win? If you want a simple way to bet on football, learn to bet the moneyline.

 While the regular season allows the best teams the odd slip up and generally returns the more talented sides to the playoffs, knockout, post season, football is less forgiving to fumbles, interceptions and miscues.

 A post season bye week reduces the chances a quality team will get derailed by variance in a single game.
-This is a bet on the cream rising to the top of the conference seeding in January, allowing for some hedging of bets, as the knockout football moves towards February’s showdown in Glendale, Arizona.
+This is a bet on the cream rising to the top of the conference seeding in January, allowing for some hedging of football bets, as the knockout football moves towards February’s showdown in Glendale, Arizona.

 Understand how the spread works, and what that means for your betting.